-Course Name: Marketing Concepts Course Code: MKT 500 Credits: 2 topics, and procedures of marketing strategy and importance of consumer.
+Course Name: Marketing Concepts

+Credits: 2 Description: Course constitutes a preparatory course for MBA students and provides them with fundamental knowledge of marketing.
+This course will familiarize students with the scope, terminology, topics, and procedures of marketing strategy and importance of consumer.
 Students will discuss marketing concepts like product planning strategy, pricing, advertising and distribution from a business perspective.